 - Prognosis for the disability and it’s expected duration.

 It is critical to note that for all accommodations to occur, all documentation must be on file.
-Information that is written on prescription blanks is not acceptable.
-Letters must be written on letterhead.
-Please bring or mail a copy of this information to your DSS instructors on your campus so they can meet to discuss your educational needs.
+Information that is written on prescription pads are not acceptable.
+Letters must be written on letterhead and signed by the medical professionals.
+Please deliver (email, fax or drop off) a copy of this information to a DSS instructor so they can meet with you to discuss your educational and accomodation needs.